Susan Nigro

 Susan L. Nigro (born 1951) is an American contrabassoonist.
 Unlike most players of the instrument, Nigro's career is primarily as a solo recitalist and recording artist rather than an orchestral player.

 Life

-Nigro, a native of Chicago, she graduated from Northwestern University, with a bachelor's and master's degree, and from Roosevelt University.
+Nigro is a native of Chicago.
+She is an alumna of Northwestern University and Roosevelt University.
 Her instructors included Burl Lane and Wilbur Simpson.
 She is a member of several high-IQ societies, including Mensa and Intertel.